Geology of Ceredigion: Silurian

-Folded and faulted Llandovery age sandstones and mudstones of the Trefechan and Mynydd Bach formations, combined as the Aberystwyth Grits Group, are exposed in the coastal cliffs southfrom Borth to Cwm Ty-du southwest of New Quay.
+Folded and faulted Llandovery age sandstones and mudstones of the Trefechan and Mynydd Bach formations, combined as the Aberystwyth Grits Group, are exposed in the coastal cliffs southfrom Borth to Cwmtydu southwest of New Quay.
 Inland of these are the poorly exposed outcrops of the Borth Mudstones and Adail Mudstones formations reaching from the Dyfi estuary via Borth south to Lledrod then southwest to the Ystrad Aeron area.
-Further inland again are the mudstones and sandstones of the Devil's Bridge Formation, reaching from the northernmost parts of the county south via Devil's Bridge and southwest via Tregaron to cross into Carmarthenshire at Lampeter, with a westward extension to Talgarrog.
+Further inland again are the mudstones and sandstones of the Devil's Bridge Formation, reaching from the northernmost parts of the county south via Devil's Bridge and southwest via Tregaron to cross into Carmarthenshire at Lampeter, with a westward extension to Talgarreg.
 The mudstones of the Derwenlas and Rhayader Mudstones formations, combined as the Claerwen Group occur in a band of country from the coast north of Llangrannog in a broken and wavering line east via Talgarrog to Llanybydder on the county boundary and also as an inlier at Pontrhydfendigaid, bounded to the north by a branch of the Wyre Fault running along the Ystwyth valley.

 The extreme east and the southeast of the county is underlain by the sandstones and mudstones variously of the Rhuddnant Grits, Pysgotwr Grits, Dolgau Mudstones, Glanyrafon, Doethie Mudstones, Caerau Mudstones and Nant Brianne formations of Llandovery age.
 In the southwest from Llangrannog and Llanybydder west to Cardigan are the sandstones and mudstones of the Allt Goch Sandstone and Cwmere formations.
 Between Ynys Lochtyn and Cwm Ty-du the coastal cliffs are formed successively in the Cwmere and Allt Goch formations, the Claerwen Group and the sandstones and mudstones of the Erwan Fach Formation.